 Produce doesn’t get much more local and fresh than when it’s grown right in your yard.
 For those concerned about pesticides and other chemicals, growing your own food from seed to plate is the best way to really know what’s inside it.
 You’re also much more likely to eat healthy when there’s an array of bountiful produce right outside your kitchen door.
 You can also pick only as much as you need, so you don’t have to worry about waste.

 Many people get a boost from seeing the fruits of their labour, and there’s no more literal way to do that than gardening.
 The regular amount of care and attention a garden requires fosters a sense of self-accomplishment and confidence.
 A vibrant garden is also a great way to show off to your friends!

-Explore gardening with Boomerang
+Explore wellness with Boomerang

 Boomerang is an online wellness platform that makes it easy for retired & semi-retired individuals to learn new skills, explore their passions & connect with the community.
 Become a Boomerang Member for free to explore and sign up for upcoming classes.